 THE CARD

-Alec Guiness is rather old for the part but otherwise is perfect as Denry, the upwardly mobile son of a washer woman.
-He starts off as a legal clerk but when he is put in charge of sending out invitations to a ball held by the Countess of Chell (Valerie Hobson) he seizes the opportunity presented to invite himself, and not being backward in being forward he dances with the Countess, the start of a friendship which will benefit him later.
+He starts off as a legal clerk but when he is put in charge of sending out invitations to a ball held by the Countess of Chell (Valerie Hobson, enjoying herself) he seizes the opportunity presented to invite himself, and not being backward in coming forward he has the audacity to dance with the Countess, the start of a friendship which will benefit him later.

-When Denry becomes a rent collector it is inevitable that his path will cross that of Ruth whose extravagances have put her in arrears, and for a while they are engaged until Denry decides she is too much of a good thing, and concentrates on making money through a succession of schemes.
+For a while they are engaged until Denry decides she is too much of a good thing, and concentrates instead on making money through a succession of creative schemes.

 Eventually he exploits his connection with the Countess to become a town councillor, and then the youngest mayor of the town.

-Meanwhile Ruth has reappeared as a rich widow, and she clearly has her sights on Denry, now he is so successful.
 Thankfully he has the sense to propose marriage to Nellie, leaving Ruth to go off with an aristocrat who has his eye on her.

-Although Denry can be quite devious in promoting his schemes, essentially he is a warm-hearted person.
+Although Denry can be quite devious in promoting his schemes, he is essentially a warm-hearted person.
 Someone at the end asks "has he ever done a day's work in his life?
 What great cause is he identified with?" to which the Countess replies that "he's identified with the great cause of cheering us all up."

 This film certainly cheered me up!